The Warlord (wrestler): World Wrestling Federation (1988–1992)

 Following this, Demolition and the Powers (with Fuji now in their corner) engaged in a series of championship matches at house shows, typically ending in double disqualification or a narrow countout victory for the Powers.
 On December 12 episode of Prime Time Wrestling, Fuji was confirmed as the new manager of The Powers of Pain.
 On February 20 episode of Prime Time Wrestling, Powers of Pain received an opportunity for the Tag Team Championship against Demolition, which they lost via disqualification.
 In 1989, Szopinski entered the Royal Rumble as the twenty-first entrant, but lasted only two seconds before being eliminated by Hulk Hogan, setting the record for shortest time spent in a Royal Rumble match, although this record would be broken by Santino Marella at the Royal Rumble in 2009.
 At WrestleMania V, Powers of Pain and Mr. Fuji competed against Demolition for the title in a handicap match, where Demolition retained the title by pinning Fuji.

 In March 1990, The Powers of Pain split, with Fuji selling Barbarian's contract to Bobby "The Brain" Heenan while selling Warlord's contract to Slick.
 After the team's split, Warlord received an attire change, where he abandoned his Road Warrior-like reverse mohawk and face paint in favor of a shaved head and a silver metallic Cyborg-style Phantom of the Opera-like half-mask and black armor.
 He also brought a metal staff topped with a W with him to his matches and used it as a weapon on occasion.
+He temporarily shaved his beard into a horseshoe moustache.
 He began a feud with the British Bulldog leading to a match at WrestleMania VII.
 He was granted a chance at the world title against Hulk Hogan on August 2, 1991, in which he was defeated.
 He then began a long-running series of matches with the Texas Tornado, which rarely had either man winning.
-However, he did manage to score a singles victory over a high-profile wrestler in Jake Roberts on August 23, 1991.
+However, he did manage to score a singles victory over a high-profile wrestler Jake Roberts on August 23, 1991.
 On April 17, 1992, Szopinski lost to Virgil in his final match for the WWF in Birmingham, England.